dynapsys/dockvirt/examples/1-static-nginx-website/README.md

     ```bash
     cd examples/1-static-nginx-website

-    # First, build the Docker image
+    # Build happens inside the VM automatically.
+    # Optional (not required): pre-build on host
-    docker build -t my-static-website:latest .
+    # docker build -t my-static-website:latest .

-    # Then run dockvirt - parameters are in the .dockvirt file
+    # Run dockvirt - parameters are in the .dockvirt file
     dockvirt up
     ```

     Or you can use CLI parameters:
     ```bash
-    # Build the image first
-    docker build -t my-static-website:latest .

     # Use the default Ubuntu 22.04
     dockvirt up \
       --name static-site \